Leeft/Star-Citizen-WebGL-Map/README.md

 * Graphics improvements to make it more similar to the map in that video
 * A "flat" map mode like in the video
-* Camera angle limits (to prevent gimbal lock problems at some angles)
 * Filling in the missing data
-* Linking to e.g. the Wiki and other maps
+* Linking to e.g. the Wiki and other fan-created maps

 Things which will likely be implemented: